grivet/mpsc-queue/README.md

 insertion is based on a Treiber stack [2], being reversed during element removal.

 With low number of threads, on x86 both queues are shown to be competitive.
 As thread numbers grow however, an exchange operation can scale, while CAS will not.
-This makes the Vyukov queue better in terms of performance.

 ## References